pepijn/curlscout/README.md

 ### Extras

-The New Relic addon gives a nice overview of your total response times.
+The New Relic addon gives a nice overview of your total response time.

 ## References